Module 01: Tensors

 7. Data types - float32 for learning, float16/bfloat16 for production

-In [Module 02: Autograd](../m02_autograd/lesson.qmd), we'll see how PyTorch automatically computes gradients through all these operations - the magic that makes neural networks trainable.
+Module 02: Autograd shows how PyTorch automatically computes gradients through all these operations - the mechanism that makes neural networks trainable.